-Christina and Tarek have been criticized for always putting microwaves above stoves, which can look tacky from an interior design standpoint.
-It’s enough to make a luxury home look more like a cheap apartment.
+Christina and Tarek have been criticized for always putting microwaves above stoves, which can look tacky from a design standpoint.
+It’s can make a luxury home look more like a cheap apartment.

-Next: Of all the lighting, Christina always picks this one controversial option.
+Next: Of all the lighting, Christina always picks this controversial option.

 With literally thousands of lighting options out there, it’s puzzling why Christina frequently chooses chandeliers for her remodels.
-Chandeliers are classic, but they can also be seen as stuffy or overly feminine, which could be a turnoff to some buyers.
+Chandeliers are classic, but they’re also viewed as stuffy or overly feminine.
 Plus, have you ever tried to dust a chandelier?
 No, thank you.

 Next: This color is highly impractical.

 5. White furniture